aeshirey/learn-sat-smt/07 Example: Sudoku.md

 ![puzzle](/resources/sudoku_blank.png)

-A full SMT-LIB implementation (comprising 432 boolean assertions) [can be found here](/07%20sudoku.smt2), and the equivalent Python implementation is reproduced here:
+A full SMT-LIB implementation (comprising 432 boolean assertions) [can be found here](/07%20sudoku.smt2).

+## Python implementation
+The equivalent Python implementation -- with helpful output display -- is reproduced here:

 ```python
 from z3 import *